 Finding lending options through traditional loans can be a difficult process.
 Your company must be profitable — with a strong revenue history, not to mention a great personal credit score as well to even be considered.
 However, this isn’t your only choice.
 There’s a wide variety of asset-based lending options that you can take advantage of today.

 Asset-based loans (also known as ABL) are a form of business lending that relies on the collateral of your business, rather than just revenue and credit.
-Conventional business loans look at revenue, financials, and other indicators first, collateral second, while asset-based loan programs look at collateral first and cash flow and financials second.
+Conventional business loans look at revenue, financials, and other indicators first, and collateral second, while asset-based loan programs look at collateral first and cash flow and financials second.
 A common misperception is that asset-based loans do not look at the credit, financials, and other matters of the business, which is NOT true.
-Asset based lending allows businesses that are growing fast to maintain the money needed to keep up with the growth.
-While ABL is great for high growth companies, any company that is in distress and needs to recapitalize its balance sheet can utilize asset-based lending.
+Asset-based lending leverages the assets of the business along with other qualifications to secure capital for the business and is a great alternative to more traditional business financing.

 Accounts Receivable (A/R)